Brewery: Sponsorship

 with them regardless of which team they support.
 Heineken sponsors the UEFA Champions League with its namesake lager; Carlsberg sponsors the English Premier League as well as the 2012 and 2016 UEFA European Championships.
 Meanwhile, the AB InBev Group supports the FA Cup and the FIFA World Cup.

 Head brewer / brewmaster

 The head brewer (UK) or brewmaster (US) is in charge of the production of beer.
 The major breweries employ engineers with a chemistry/biotechnology background.

-Brewmasters may have had a formal education in the subject from institutions such as the Siebel Institute of Technology, VLB Berlin, Heriot-Watt University, American Brewers Guild, University of California at Davis, University of Wisconsin, Olds College or Niagara College.
-They may hold membership in professional organisations such as the Brewers Association, Master Brewers Association, American Society of Brewing Chemists, the Institute of Brewing and Distilling, and the Society of Independent Brewers.
 Depending on a brewery's size, a brewer may need anywhere from five to fifteen years of professional experience before becoming a brewmaster.